Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 stored in Arc/Info ASCII grid format, as exported by standard GIS packages (see examples in examples directory; these may be viewed with standard text editors).
-For focal nodes, the value stored in each grid location refers to the focal node ID, and a single ID can occupy more than one cell in the grid if the "focal regions" option is selected (ID's must be positive).
+For focal nodes, the value stored in each grid location refers to the focal node ID, and a single ID can occupy more than one cell (IDs must be positive integers).
 For current sources, the grid value specifies the source strength in amps.
-For grounds, the grid value specifies either the resistance or conductance of the resistor tying each ground node to ground, depending on user choice.
+For grounds, the grid value specifies either the resistance or conductance of the resistor tying each ground node to ground, as specified in the Options window.

-The format is as follows:
+The ASCII raster format is as follows:

 **Header:**